mlflow/mlflow/docs/source/models.rst

 Keras (``keras``)
 ^^^^^^^^^^^^^^^^^

 The ``keras`` model flavor enables logging and loading Keras models.
-It is available in both Python and R clients.
-The :py:mod:`mlflow.keras` module defines :py:func:`save_model()<mlflow.keras.save_model>` and :py:func:`log_model() <mlflow.keras.log_model>` functions that you can use to save Keras models in MLflow Model format in Python.
-Similarly, in R, you can save or log the model using `mlflow_save_model <R-api.rst#mlflow-save-model>`__ and `mlflow_log_model <R-api.rst#mlflow-log-model>`__.
+It is available in R clients. in R, you can save or log the model using `mlflow_save_model <R-api.rst#mlflow-save-model>`__ and `mlflow_log_model <R-api.rst#mlflow-log-model>`__.
 These functions serialize Keras models as HDF5 files using the Keras library's built-in model persistence functions.
-MLflow Models produced by these functions also contain the ``python_function`` flavor, allowing them to be interpreted as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_model()`.
-This loaded PyFunc model can be scored with both DataFrame input and numpy array input.
-Finally, you can use the :py:func:`mlflow.keras.load_model()` function in Python or `mlflow_load_model <R-api.rst#mlflow-load-model>`__ function in R to load MLflow Models with the ``keras`` flavor as `Keras Model objects <https://keras.io/models/about-keras-models/>`_.
+You can use `mlflow_load_model <R-api.rst#mlflow-load-model>`__ function in R to load MLflow Models with the ``keras`` flavor as `Keras Model objects <https://keras.io/models/about-keras-models/>`_.

-For more information, see :py:mod:`mlflow.keras`.

 MLeap (``mleap``)
 ^^^^^^^^^^^^^^^^^